jjwithanr/obsidian_bible_study/docs/Old Testament/Psalm/Psalm119.md

 Let nothing be wasted.
 Suffering is not God's lack of care but His abundance.
 #jj

+#### v.74
+>May those who fear you rejoice when they see me, for I have put my hope in your word.

+When a man of God obtains grace for himself he becomes a blessing to others….
+There are professors whose presence scatters sadness, and the godly quietly steal out of their company: may this never be the case with us.
+#spurgeon

+#### v.75-76
+>I know, O Lord, that your laws are righteous, and infiathfulness you have afflicted me. <sup>76</sup>May your unfailing love be my comfort, according to your promise to your servant.

+Our prayers are according to the mind of God when they are according to the word of God.
+#spurgeon

+The psalmist can say, "I know" that God's laws are "righteous" and faithful, because he has an experiential knowledge of God, of his "unfailing love," and of his "compassion."
+God's purpose for affliction is to refine the relationship with his children.
+#vangemeren

 #### v.162
 >I rejoice in your promise like one who finds great spoil.